 - Te Awahou Nieuwe Stroom, 22 Harbour Street, Foxton stock their own branded glass reusable takeaway coffee cups.

-- Maxwell Williams, High Street, Dannevirke stocks Avanti reusable coffee cups (both a porcelain cup and a double wall insulated stainless steel cup).
+- Gifts and Souvenirs, 150 High Street, Dannevirke stocks Avanti reusable coffee cups (both a porcelain cup and a double wall insulated stainless steel cup).